openhab/openhab-addons/bundles/org.openhab.binding.freeathomesystem/README.md

 # ABB/Busch-free@home Smart Home binding

- OpenHAB ABB/Busch-free@home binding based on the offical free@home local api
+ openHAB ABB/Busch-free@home binding based on the offical free@home local api

 ![alt text](https://github.com/jannodeluxe/jannnnoooo/blob/main/free_at_home_logo_1.jpg)
 ![alt text](https://github.com/jannodeluxe/jannnnoooo/blob/main/abb_freeathome_2_0.png)
 # Description

-This openhab binding allows you to connect your free@home Smart Home system from ABB / Busch-Jaeger to OpenHAB and to control and observe most of the components.
+This openHAB binding allows you to connect your free@home Smart Home system from ABB / Busch-Jaeger to openHAB and to control and observe most of the components.
 It requires a System Access Point with version 2.6.1 or higher.

 # Features

-* Control your ABB/Busch-free@home system with its Lights, Outlets, Blinds, etc. from OpenHAB via local API.
+* Control your ABB/Busch-free@home system with its Lights, Outlets, Blinds, etc. from openHAB via local API.

 # Supported Devices